verge-io/docs/docs/public/faq.md

 <summary>Can I run containers?</summary>

-Containers cannot be run natively in VergeIO.
+Containers cannot be run natively in VeregOS.
 However running containers can be achieved by creating a virtual machine and running your specific containerization platform inside of the vm.

 </details>
 <details>

 <summary>Can I use my existing VXLAN(s) inside of the environment?</summary>

-VXLAN capabilities within VergeIO do not extend outside of the environment.
-They are created specifically to control high availability of any network that exists inside of VergeIO.
+VXLAN capabilities within VeregOS do not extend outside of the environment.
+They are created specifically to control high availability of any network that exists inside of VeregOS.

 </details>
 <details>